Evdokia Gaer: Career

 Following the dissolution of the Supreme Soviet of the Soviet Union, Gaer was a deputy chairman of the State Committee of the Russian Federation for Northern Affairs from 1992 to 1994.
 She founded the League of Indigenous Peoples and Ethnic Groups in 1992.
 Between January 1994 and January 1996, Gael was an elected deputy of the Federation Council of the Federal Assembly of the Russian Federation representing the Electoral District No. 25, Vladivostok.
 She was a member of the member of the Federation Council Committee on Federation Affairs, the Federal Treaty and Regional Policy between February and April 1992, and from April 1992, served as deputy chairman of the Federation Council Committee on the Affairs of the North and Indigenous Peoples.
 Gaer was deputy chairman of the Committee for Northern and Indigenous Peoples from 1994 to 1996 and was the chief consultant and advisor to the chairman of the State Committee of the Russian Federation for Northern Development between 1997 and 1998.

 Following her retirement in 1996, she continued to be actively involved in public and scientific activities and promoting idigenous peoples in lectures and scientific and socio-political reports.
 Gaer was an initatior of the United Nations's International Decade of the World's Indigenous People that lasted from 1995 to 2004.
-She established and chaired the of the public women's organisation Aborigenka, chaired the section on small peoples at the All-Russian public movement "Reforms - New Course" and a member of the Council of the Movement.
+She established and chaired the public women's organisation Aborigenka, chaired the section on small peoples at the All-Russian public movement "Reforms - New Course" and a member of the Council of the Movement.
 Gaer was a professor at the Moscow International Higher Business School.